-The original concept of the semi-circular form was first proposed by John Sulman in 1908.
-The same concept resurfaced in 1937 and was proposed by City Engineer Garnsey, as a means of relieving traffic congestion at the junction of Hunter and Elizabeth Streets.
-The scheme was implemented in 1947.

-The completion of Qantas House, with a curved form, in 1957 made a major contribution to the creation of Chifley Square.
-The place was officially named "Chifley Square" in 1961 in honour of the late Hon J.B.
-Chifley, former Prime Minister of Australia, and a year later Elizabeth Street was extended creating a public square with a traffic island in the middle.
+The semi-circular form of Chifley Square was originally proposed in 1908 by John Sulman in response to the Royal Commission into the Improvement of Sydney.
+The concept resurfaced again in 1937 when proposed by City Engineer Garnsey to relieve traffic congestion, and was finally realised in 1947.
+The place was officially named Chifley Square in 1961 in honour of the late Hon J.B.
+Chifley, former Prime Minister of Australia.
+The following year, Elizabeth Street was extended to create a public square with a traffic island at its centre.